Mahmoud-Exp626/Project_3/README.md

 ### Data Visualization Track
 For this track, your group will tell a story using data visualizations.
 Here are the specific requirements:
 * Your project must include visualizations.
 The visualizations can be created with:
-* 1.Python
+* 1. Python
-* 2.JavaScript
+* 2. JavaScript
-* 3.A Python or JavaScript visualization library not covered in class
+* 3. A Python or JavaScript visualization library not covered in class
 *

 ### Data Engineering Track